bleugreen/deeprhythm/docs/benchmarks.md

 deeprhythm-benchmark ballroom.jsonl --device mps --output-dir benchmark-results/ballroom
 ```

-Acc1 accepts predictions within 2% of the reference.
-Acc2 additionally accepts half, double, one-third, and triple
+Acc1 accepts predictions within 4% of the reference, the conventional tolerance in tempo-estimation literature.
+Acc2
-metrical levels.
-The output also includes 4% variants because that tolerance is common in tempo-estimation papers;
+additionally accepts half, double, one-third, and triple metrical levels.
+The tolerance is configurable with
-the 2% figures remain directly comparable with this project's historical README benchmark.
+`--tolerance`; use `--tolerance 0.02` only when comparing with this project's historical README benchmark.

 ## DeepRhythm 0.7 results